The Pros and Cons Of Equity Release Products In 2024

 Your property will be worth a considerable amount to your estate.
 It may be the only financial asset you have to leave your family.

-Equity release schemes release the money from your property wealth, which means when your home is sold, the loan is repaid from the proceeds, reducing the overall value of your estate, whereby it will affect the inheritance value for whoever you intend to leave your estate to in your Will.
+Equity release schemes release money from your property wealth, which means that when your home is sold, the loan is repaid from the proceeds.
+This reduces the overall value of your estate, which will affect the inheritance value for whoever you intend to leave your estate to in your Will.

 Current eligibility for State benefits could be affected